Vietnam.vn - Nền tảng quảng bá Việt Nam

 Veteran Bui Gia Tue: Returning to the capital was the most wonderful march of my life

-Việt NamViệt Nam10/10/2024
+Việt NamViệt Nam09/10/2024

-In a cozy house on Chua Lang street, Mr. Bui Gia Tue’s wife, Mrs. Bach Thi Hoang Oanh, warmly and enthusiastically welcomed us with gifts from Hanoi in the fall, such as green bean cakes, sticky rice, bananas, etc. She said that every fall, Mr. Tue is filled with old emotions.
-Having gone through the pain and loss of war, witnessing so many comrades fall, and having his body covered with wounds, but being able to return to the capital – to return to his hometown in good health, to be able to devote himself to building the capital, is like a dream for the 93-year-old veteran.
+In a cozy house on Chua Lang Street, Mr. Bui Gia Tue's wife, Mrs. Bach Thi Hoang Oanh, warmly and enthusiastically welcomed us with gifts from Hanoi in the fall, such as green bean cakes, sticky rice, bananas, etc. She said that every fall, Mr. Tue is filled with old emotions.
+Having gone through the pain and loss of war, witnessing so many comrades fall, and having his body covered with wounds, but being able to return to the capital - to return to his hometown healthy, to be able to devote himself to building the capital, is like a dream for the 93-year-old veteran.

 Memories of Mr. Bui Gia Tue on the day of taking over the capital.

-Officers of Division 308 explain policies to soldiers in Ban Keo who had just surrendered during the Dien Bien Phu Campaign in 1954.
+Officers of Division 308 explain policies to soldiers who had just surrendered in Ban Keo during the Dien Bien Phu Campaign in 1954.
 Photo: VNA

 On May 7, 1954, the Dien Bien Phu campaign was victorious.
 The soldiers of the 308th Division were happy and excited to witness the historic scene: General De Castries, the Command and nearly 120,000 French soldiers were taken prisoner.
 Mr. Tue and some comrades who knew French were assigned to guard the French prisoners after the Dien Bien Phu victory.